SkyeYXL/ecs/intl.en-US/Network/Configure NIC multi-queue.md

 # Configure NIC multi-queue

-NIC multi-queue enables an ECS instance to use more than one NIC queues to increase the packet forwarding rate.
-If performance bottlenecks occur when vCPUs of a single instance are used to process network interrupts, you can use NIC multi-queue to distribute the network interrupts to different vCPUs to enhance network performance.
+Network interface controller \(NIC\) multi-queue enables an ECS instance to use more than one NIC queues to increase the packet forwarding rate.
+When vCPUs of a single instance are used to process network interruptions, performance bottlenecks may occur.
+You can use NIC multi-queue to distribute the network interruptions to different vCPUs to enhance network performance.

+Before you configure NIC multi-queue, make sure that the following requirements are met:

 -   The instance type of your instance supports the NIC multi-queue feature.
 For more information about instance types that support NIC multi-queue, see [Instance families](/intl.en-US/Instance/Instance families.md).
 If the number of NIC queues is greater than 1, the NIC multi-queue feature is supported.
--   Your instance uses one of the following images.
+-   Your image supports the NIC multi-queue feature and has the feature disabled by default.
+Your instance uses one of the following images.
 The following public images provided by Alibaba Cloud support the NIC multi-queue feature.
 Whether images support this feature is irrelevant to the bit sizes of the operating systems.

+    **Note:**

-    **Note:** Even if your operating system is included in the list, public images of earlier versions may not support the NIC multi-queue feature.
+    -   Even if your operating system is included in the list, public images of earlier versions may not support the NIC multi-queue feature.
 We recommend that you use the latest public images.
 If your image has the NIC multi-queue feature enabled by default, skip this topic.
+    -   The following procedure applies only to Linux instances.
+You do not need to configure the NIC multi-queue feature for ECS instances that run Windows 2012 or later because this feature is automatically configured.
     |Public image|NIC multi-queue supported|NIC multi-queue enabled|
     |:-----------|:------------------------|:----------------------|
     |CentOS 6.8/6.9/7.2/7.3/7.4|Yes|Yes|